ReactFinland/site/layouts/index.md

 ### [Gant Laborde](http://gantlaborde.com/) - React Native Ignite

-![Gant Laborde|100|100|author-photo](assets/img/speakers/gant.png)

-Gant is a New Orleans-based force of nature.
-Not satisfied to be “just” an experienced programmer in an array of disciplines, he’s also a prolific writer, an award-winning public speaker, and an adjunct professor.

-A self-improvement aficionado, he takes every opportunity to connect with people and share knowledge through education and outreach.
-In the zombie apocalypse, Gant will run our much-needed bar, offering up advice, encouragement, and libations in equal measure.

-**React Native Ignite**

 Life can be simple again.
 Haven’t we built the same house, or given the same hair cut over and over?
 80% of mobile app development is the same old song.
 So why is mobile so difficult/expensive?
 It’s not with React Native.

 Let's look at how simple it is to get started in React Native using Ignite CLI.
 Using Ignite, you can jump in with a popular combination of technologies, OR brew your own.
 Ignite is the freedom to learn and automate your mobile app.

+**About Gant**

+![Gant Laborde|100|100|author-photo](assets/img/speakers/gant.png)

+Gant is a New Orleans-based force of nature.
+Not satisfied to be “just” an experienced programmer in an array of disciplines, he’s also a prolific writer, an award-winning public speaker, and an adjunct professor.

+A self-improvement aficionado, he takes every opportunity to connect with people and share knowledge through education and outreach.
+In the zombie apocalypse, Gant will run our much-needed bar, offering up advice, encouragement, and libations in equal measure.

 ### Jani Eväkallio - ???